Chip Foose

-Chip Foose (born October 13, 1963) is an American automobile designer, artist, and star of Velocity's reality television series Overhaulin'.
+Douglas Sam "Chip" Foose (born October 13, 1963) is an American automobile designer, artist, and star designer of the car-customization reality television series Overhaulin'.

 Life and career

 Foose began working on automobiles at age seven for his father's company, Project Design, in Santa Barbara, California.
-Encouraged by Ford and Preston Tucker designer Alex Tremulis, Foose started to attend the Art Center College of Design in 1982; however, he dropped out after two years due to financial difficulties.
+Encouraged by Ford and Tucker Car Corporation designer Alex Tremulis, Foose started to attend the Art Center College of Design in 1982; however, he dropped out after two years due to financial difficulties.
 After working for four years at Clenet Coachworks, Foose returned to the Art Center to complete his education.

 After graduating in 1990, Foose worked full-time for Sterenberger Design and part-time for Boyd Coddington.
 In 1993, Foose resigned from Sterenberger to work for J Mays at Ford; however, Coddington was able to convince Foose to work for him, instead.
 Working for Coddington full-time, Foose eventually became the president of Coddington's company, Hot Rods by Boyd.
 While working for Coddington, Foose designed many of Coddington's well known creations such as Boydster and Boydster II.

 In 1998, with Hot Rods by Boyd facing bankruptcy (due to the failure of Boyds Wheels), Foose left his position and with his wife Lynne started his own automotive and product design company.
 He first set up in Orange, California, where, as his first project car, he rebuilt Boydster II for Chuck Svatos as the 0032 roadster, which went on to win the America's Most Beautiful Roadster (AMBR) trophy.
 By 2000, he had established Foose Design in Huntington Beach, California.
 Foose's departure from Boyd's was not amicable; in a 2006 interview, Foose stated, "Boyd has chosen to not have any relations with me, since I stopped working at his shop."
 One of the main reasons for the bitter relationship is claimed to be Foose retained many of the talented builders formerly employed by Coddington; Mike and Charley left Coddington's business shortly after Foose had established his shop.